Geontech/docker-redhawk/README.md

 The main elements one needs for a REDHAWK system are the naming and event services (OmniORB and OmniEvents), a Domain, and a GPP.
 If the scripts are not in the main directory, use `make scripts` to generate the links.
 Each scripts supports the `-h` and `--help` that cover usage.
 Below is a simplified example.

     ./omniserver host
-    ./domain start REDHAWK_DEV1 DEV1_ROOT
+    ./domain start -d REDHAWK_DEV1

-At this point you will have a functioning REDHAWK Domain and GPP pointed at a host-exposed OmniORB server.
+At this point you will have a functioning REDHAWK Domain at a host-exposed OmniORB server.
 Other non-Docker REDHAWK instances can now join this Domain as well as long as your host system's firewall settings expose ports 2809 and 11169.

-    ./gpp start -g GPP1 REDHAWK_DEV1
+    ./gpp start -g GPP1 -d REDHAWK_DEV1

 A GPP container launches and joins REDHAWK_DEV1 as the node DevMgr_GPP1.
 You can now launch waveforms.

-If you would like to join the Domain container, use `login`:
+If you would like to log into the Domain container, use `login`:

     ./login REDHAWK_DEV1 redhawk